madeindjs/portfolio/books/api-on-rails-6-en/chapter01.md

 We'll build the application following a simple working method that I use daily in the next chapters.
 We will develop the entire application using Test Driven Development (TDD).
 I will also explain the interest of using an API for your next project and choosing a suitable response format such as JSON or XML.
 Further on, we will get our hands on the code and complete the application's basics by building all the necessary roads.
 We will also secure access to the API by building authentication by exchanging HTTP headers.
 Finally, in the last chapter, we will add some optimization techniques to improve the server's structure and response times.

 The final application will scratch the surface of being a market place where users will be able to place orders, upload products, and more.
-There are plenty of options out there to set up an online store, such as http://shopify.com[Shopify], http://spreecommerce.com/[Spree], or http://magento.com[Magento].
+There are plenty of options out there to set up an online store, such as [Shopify](http://shopify.com), [Spree](http://spreecommerce.com/), or [Magento](http://magento.com).

 ## Conventions on this book

-The conventions in this book are based on the ones from http://www.railstutorial.org/book/beginning#sec-conventions[Ruby on Rails Tutorial].
+The conventions in this book are based on the ones from [Ruby on Rails Tutorial](http://www.railstutorial.org/book/beginning#sec-conventions).
 In this section, I'll mention some that may not be so clear.

 I'll be using many examples using command-line instructions.
 I won't deal with windows `cmd` (sorry guys), so all the examples use Unix-style command line prompt, as follows: